Skip to content

 6. Robert Frost’s “The Road Not Taken”

-The poem, “The Road Not Taken” by Robert Frost’s common interpretation as a poem that encourages risk-taking and opting for ‘the road less travelled’.
-When you take a closer look at the words in the poem, a different story begins to unearth.
+The poem, “The Road Not Taken” by Robert Frost, is interpreted as promoting a risk-taker approach to life, and opting for ‘the road less travelled’.
+When you take a closer look at the words in the poem, a different story begins to unfold.
 Here’s the final stanza:

 I shall be telling this with a sigh